meelgroup/manthan/README.md

 ```
 python -m pip install -r requirements.txt
 ```
+Manthan uses [Open-WBO](https://github.com/sbjoshi/Open-WBO-Inc)  for MaxSAT queries and [PicoSAT](http://fmv.jku.at/picosat/) to compute unsat core.
+Manthan also uses the [Scikit-Learn](https://scikit-learn.org/stable/modules/tree.html) to create decision trees to learn candidates.
+Manthan depends on [ABC](https://github.com/berkeley-abc/abc) to represent and manipulate Boolean functions.

+Manthan employ the algorithmic routine proposed by [BFSS](https://github.com/Sumith1896/bfss) to do preprocessing.

 In the `dependencies` directory, you will find 64-bit x86 Linux compiled binaries for all the required dependencies.

 ## How to Use